 Influence vs. Implementation: The Markets Institute itself does not implement projects around each issue.
 We focus on convening global actors, influencing how they think about food production, and facilitating collaboration to address its impacts in a precompetitive manner.
 We gather good ideas from across the value chain, incubate them, give them a solid foundation, and then hand them off to those actors who can implement them at scale.

 Systematic Approach: The Institute is comprised of a dedicated team committed to identifying global trends sooner and addressing them faster.
 A number of our activities, such as convening multi-stakeholder platforms, are not new to WWF.
 What is new is that our work is carried out within a systematic structure with a dedicated focus and dedicated resources.

 The Markets Institute is based at and part of WWF-US.
-WWF veteran Dr. Jason Clay serves as the Institute’s Executive Director, while CEO Carter Roberts is the co-chair of the Executive Council which plays an advisory role in setting the Institute’s overall strategic direction.
+WWF veteran Dr. Jason Clay serves as the Institute's Executive Director while also serving as the SVP of the Markets team at WWF-US.

 On a broader level, the Institute represents an evolution of WWF's continuing legacy of sustainable, impactful collaborations with a broad range of companies.
 For decades WWF has worked with the private sector to develop innovative approaches to evaluate supply chain risks, manage resource scarcity and drive change.